Bellwright: How to Get Hide and Use It – Deer Farming Guide

 Affiliate links · As an Amazon Associate, FinalBoss earns from qualifying purchases.

-Once you have hide, the next step is processing it on a Drying Rack.
-Current community references describe that as the standard conversion step from hide to raw hide.
-If you are holding hide and wondering why later recipes still feel blocked, this is probably the missing link.
+Once you have hide, process it on a Drying Rack to get raw hide.
+That is the standard conversion step.
+If you are holding a stack of hide and wondering why later recipes still feel blocked, the Drying Rack is almost always the missing link.

 • Hunt deer